Becoming Climate Artivists

 • how to unleash empathy, imagination and creativity to facilitate transformation at work when everything seems blocked.

-Throughout the learning journey, we will gather at ‘We Are One Resilient Earth’, a dedicated online community platform to facilitate exchanges, foster collaborations and reflection.
-Stories and insights from the learning journey will be shared with a global audience through conferences and via social media.
+Throughout the learning journey, we gathered at ‘We Are One Resilient Earth’, a dedicated online community platform to facilitate exchanges, foster collaborations and reflection.
+Stories and insights from the learning journey were also shared with a global audience through conferences and via social media.

 Banner illustration by Carolina Altavilla